A black Lab Pitbull mix is simply a cross between a black Labrador Retriever and one of the 5 common pitbull breeds.

 Their health issues vary slightly.
 So, you should take a closer look at the specific breed being used for more information.
 But here are some common health issues to pitbull breeds.

 Many of these health problems can be tested for in the parent breeds.
 So, the best breeders will be able to show you clean health certificates.

 If a breeder hasn’t health tested the parent dogs, or refuses to show you the results, you should find another breeder.

 Finding a Black Lab Pitbull Mix

 If you’re looking to get a black Pitbull mix puppy, you should search for a reputable breeder.
-Don’t buy puppies from puppy farms or pet stores, as these dogs are often poorly treated and less healthy.
+Don’t buy puppies from puppy farms or pet stores.
+These dogs are often poorly treated and less healthy.

 You may want to decide what pitbull breed you are hoping for before starting your search, to help narrow things down.

 Or, you could choose to bring home a rescue dog.
 You may find a black Lab Pitbull mix in general dog rescues, or in breed specific rescues for the parent breeds.